Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 </figure>

-A compute node is then built out of two such processor packages, connected though 4 16-bit wide Infinity Fabric connections with a total theoretical bandwidth of 144 GB/s in each direction.
+A compute node is then built out of two such processor packages, connected through 4 16-bit wide Infinity Fabric connections with a total theoretical bandwidth of 144 GB/s in each direction.
 So note that the bandwidth in each direction is less than the memory bandwidth of a socket.
 Again, it is not really possible to use the full memory bandwidth of a node using just cores